hleb-kastseika/belarusian-it-communities/README.md

 ## Show your support

-Give a ⭐ if this project helped you!
+Give a ⭐ on Github if you like this project!
+Or you are even able to give a donation:

 <a href="https://www.buymeacoffee.com/hleb.k" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-orange.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;"></a>